clawrence00/capitals_quiz/README.md

 The CSS was checked using the [W3C CSS validation service](https://jigsaw.w3.org/css-validator/).
 There were no issues to report.

 The JavaScript has been checked using [JS Lint](https://www.jslint.com/).
 Multiple issues were found.
 Missing semi-colons and, ironically, semi-colons where they weren't necessary were the majority of issues.

+Lighthouse in Chrome developer tools was used to assess the performance of the page.
+The overall performance was good.
+It was suggested to remove the script links to Bootstrap and jQuery however these are required as part of the application.
+The search engine optimisation gave an error as a meta description was not present.
+A meta description of the web page has been added to the head of the HTML document.

 All evidence of the validation can be found in the [validation](https://github.com/clawrence00/capitals_quiz/blob/main/documentation/validation) folder.